1989 World Club Challenge: Widnes

 Coach Doug Laughton's team had won many admirers throughout England for their free-flowing, attacking style of rugby.
 At this time player poaching from rugby union was at a level not seen in decades, and the Chemics benefited from a board flush with cash.
-Three members of their famed back division all came from the amateur code.
+Three members of their back division all came from the amateur code.
 Alan Tait started in union for Scotland but had grown up around league as his father played for Workington Town in the Borders.
 Jonathan Davies cited a need to provide for a young family and heavy pressure as Wales five-eighth as his motivation for accepting a then-record £230,000 signing fee.
 Finally Martin Offiah had scored 100 tries in 76 matches for Widnes to become the game’s hottest property.
-Combining with home-grown talents like Andy Currier, the Hulme brothers and Tony Myler, the Chemics scored a massive 726 points in the 1988–89 league, winning the title over Wigan by three points.
+Combining with home-grown talents like Andy Currier, the Hulme brothers and Tony Myler, the Chemics scored 726 points in the 1988–89 league, winning the title over Wigan by three points.

 Although Widnes came into the World Club Challenge having won its second straight Stones Bitter League Championship, contemporary press indicates that the club had secured its status as English representatives in the long-in-doubt event by virtue of its first place in the 1987–88 league standings.
 While the Oceanian qualifier mooted at an early stage did not take place, the European Club Challenge between English and French representatives did proceed on 27 May 1989, albeit under less than ideal circumstances.
 After the intended opponents, 1987–88 French champions Le Pontet XIII, dropped out, Widnes trounced their replacements St. Estève 60–6.